Super Troopers 2: Critical response

 Varietys Owen Gleiberman said the jokes in the film felt "even mustier than they did the first time" and wrote, "Super Troopers 2 is an aggressively lame and slobby comedy full of cardboard characters and in-your-face naughty jokes that feel about as dangerous as old vaudeville routines."

 Conversely, The New York Times named the film an NYT Critic's Pick, with reviewer Glenn Kenny calling it "very funny indeed" and adding that "[t]he antics ... almost never fail to amuse."

 Sequel

 Super Troopers 2 director Jay Chandrasekhar has stated that a second sequel is possible, and on July 21, 2018, Chandrasekhar announced the title, Super Troopers 3: Winter Soldiers, and that they began writing the script.
-As of 2022, the script was still in the drafting phase, until August 2025, where production officially started.
+As of 2022, the script was still in the drafting phase, until August 2025, when production officially started.
+In 2026, Searchlight released a trailer for Super Troopers 3, which was released in movie theaters on August 7, 2026.